OpenDataServices/cove/README.rst

     ./iati-cli --options file-name

-``file-name`` can be a list of XML or an Excel/CSV files.
-Regular expressions are supported.
-The use of multiple files must be used with the --stream option..
+``file-name`` can be a XML or an Excel/CSV file.
+Multiple files are also accepted (e.g, dir-name/*.csv) passing the option --stream

 Options: